ricochhet/asm/README.md

     - maximum registers(x) is currently the isize max `9223372036854775807`, although you will likely run out memory before hitting this point.
 - `ld x` pushes register x to the top of the stack.
 - `dmphash x` deletes x from the hash table. x is an index in the stack (-1 is the top of the stack).
-- `clshash` clears the entire hash table.
+- `clrhash` clears the entire hash table.
 - `dlchash` dealloc hash table.
 Performs `shrink_to_fit()`. `clear()` does not deallocate memory.
 - `dmpreg x` deletes x from the register table. x is an index in the stack (-1 is the top of the stack).
-- `clsreg` clears the entire register table.
+- `clrreg` clears the entire register table.
 - `dlcreg` dealloc register table.
 Performs `shrink_to_fit()`. `clear()` does not deallocate memory.
 - `jump x` jump to a defined label(x).
 - `cmp x` compares the top two items items, and jumps to label(x) if truthy.